corvad/Minecraft-Server-Setup-Script/README.md

 Minecraft Setup and Managing Script Suite

-Make sure you have installed Java 17.
+Make sure you have installed Java 17 and curl.

 Unzip the files.